Behavioral segmentation is the process of grouping customers according to their behavior when making purchasing decisions.

 - Create marketing campaigns tailored to a specific segment and increase the probability of purchase.

-- Allow organizations to know the brands that consumers purchase most frequently and identify the competition.
+- Let organizations know the brands consumers purchase most frequently and identify the competition.

 Characteristics of behavioral segmentation

-Among the main characteristics of behavioral segmentation are:
+Among the main characteristics of behavioral segmentation are the following:

-- Companies use this method to focus their efforts on the right audience depending on the buying behavior they have.
+- Companies use this method to focus their efforts on the right audience depending on their buying behavior.

 - Enables decisions based on the use of resources such as time and budget to have a greater impact on consumers.